kuzzleio/kuzzle/doc/2/guides/introduction/1-what-is-kuzzle/index.md

 ### Expert Professional Support

-The Kuzzle backend and all our projects are developed by a team of French engineers based in Montpellier.
+The Kuzzle backend and all our projects are developed by a team of engineers based in Montpellier, France.

 Our multidisciplinary team of experts is capable of addressing any type of issue and assisting projects of all sizes.